Cimzia side effects and how to avoid them

 - Are breastfeeding or are planning to breastfeed

-You should always check with your doctor or pharmacist before taking any medication, including Cimzia, to make sure it is safe for you.
+You should always check with your doctor or pharmacist before taking any medication, including Cimzia, to ensure it is safe.

 Is Cimzia a high-risk medication?